 Asking "Why Indochina?" is like asking why you ride.
-Is it the anticipation of what's around the corner?
+The anticipation of what's around the corner?
 The thrill of a place you've never been?
-Maybe it's the serenity of a quiet footpath that's 2,000 years old.
-Or experiencing Hoi An, a 2nd-century fishing village blending modern luxury with dynamic history.
-How about the fun of passing rice paddies in a blur of speed?
-Perhaps touching the ethereal ruins of Angkor with your own hands.
-Everything that's exhilarating about biking makes the ride here an incredible adventure.
+Maybe it's the serenity of a 2,000-year-old footpath.
+The fun of passing rice paddies in a blur of speed.
+Or touching Angkor's ethereal ruins.
+Everything that's exhilarating about biking makes this trip an adventure.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.